dmbarbour/wikilon/docs/StateModels.md

 5. **stateful resources are weakly isolated** Specifically, no `{tokens}` allowed, with a few machine-independent exceptions like annotations, sealers, unsealers.
 This is necessary to protect linearization of resources for imperative code, and to ensure compatible cross-model data queries between RDP and imperative, and potentially for logically continuous expiration of volatile capabilities via RDP behaviors.
 These 'live' tokens shall be treated as volatile capabilities within Wikilon.
 If we also assume purely functional objects, then we can reject tokens even in query or update messages.
 (Aside: in type system terms, location of code corresponds to a modality; isolation corresponds to a universal or unconstrained location.)

 6. **capability-string based hyperlinking** We can't store live tokens, but we'll still want to model hypertext, directories, registries, relationships, etc..
-So we'll need some form (to be determined) of capability strings, which may be passed to a powerblock to access resources without accidentally aliasing them.
-We'll want to use *the exact same strings* for external programmability of Wikilon, via web APIs (PUT, POST, GET, etc.).
+So we'll need some form of capability values which may be passed to a powerblock to access resources without accidentally aliasing them.
+Also, we'll want to use *the exact same strings* for external programmability of Wikilon, e.g. via web APIs (PUT, POST, GET, etc.).
 These must be true capability strings, providing authority independent of user identity, no need for permissions (thus one less failure mode).

 # Brainstorm Mode!